50 Reasons Fall Is Our Favorite Season Ever

 Baking all the things

 Summer often finds us avoiding our ovens but fall makes baking fun again.
 There’s just something amazing about whipping up a pan of hot rolls, a warm pie, cinnamon buns, or fresh-from-the-oven chocolate chip cookies on a chilly day, especially when you make a plate to take to the neighbors.
-P.S.
-There’s a scientific reason that baking for others feels so good!
+Check out these adorable vintage photos that prove fall is every kid’s favorite season.

 Organizing notebooks and labeling crayons